MaximShershavikov/MidiStudio-2-USB-MIDI-Keyboard-Driver/README.md

 4 Press F7 on your keyboard to select *Disable driver signature enforcement*

 5 The computer will restart and the driver without a digital subscription will install and work
+### Driver installation instructions
+1 Download rar file *MidiStudio-2 driver Win 10 Win 11 x64.rar* with driver

+2 Unpack the rar file *MidiStudio-2 driver Win 10 Win 11 x64.rar* with driver in folder

+3 Connect keyboard to usb port

+4 Press *Windows key + X* or use *search* and enter *Device Manager*

+5 Click *Device Manager*

+6 Find sections *Other devices*

+7 Right click on *Unknown device* and select *Update Driver Software…*

+8 Select *Browse my computer for driver software*

+9 Select *Let me pick from a list of device drivers on my computer*

+10 Click *Have Disk…* button

+11 Click *Browse… button.* Navigate to the folder where you unpacked the driver files and browse the **MidiStudio2.inf** driver file

+12 Click *OK* button then *Next* button to finish the installation.
+You might be asked for an admin password or to confirm your choice